Dhaulagiri Circuit Trek

 From the twentieth day, you will head into the Annapurna region.
 After leaving Lete, you arrive at the last Thakali village, Ghasa.
 Then, you head into the narrowest part of the Kali Gandaki Gorge and descend to Tatopani (1,160 m).
 This place is famous for its natural hot springs, so take a bath at the springs once you arrive here.
 Finally, on the twenty-first day, you will head to Ghorepani (2,775 m).

 Walking through the rhododendron forest, you arrive at Deurali, where the Annapurna range greets you.
 You then arrive at Ghorepani for an overnight stay at a lodge.
-The next day, we hike to Poon hill (3,210 m) to see the sunrise over the mountains like Annapurna range, Machhapuchhre, Dhaulagiri, Manaslu, Nilgiri, Tukuche, Gangapurna, etc. The view from here is unforgettable.
-The next day we hike out to Nayapul and drive to Pokhara.
+The next day, we hiked to Poon Hill (3,210 m) to see the sunrise over the mountains like the Annapurna range, Machhapuchhre, Dhaulagiri, Manaslu, Nilgiri, Tukuche, Gangapurna, etc. The view from here is unforgettable.
+The next day, we hiked out to Nayapul and drove to Pokhara.

-• Discover the unique taste of organic apples of Jomsom.
+• Discover the unique taste of Jomsom organic apples.

 • Visit Poon Hill, one of the best viewpoints in the country.